 You should never dump your waste in parks, reserves or roadsides.
 It is now more likely that you will get caught through the Don't Dump, It's Dumb campaign.

-Around 50% of the average household bin is made up of food and garden waste.
+More than 50% of the average household bin is made up of food and garden waste.
 You can recycle your own organic waste at home and use the end product in your garden.
 Why buy compost when you can make your own?
 Learn about the options for organic recycling to see which one would suit you and your lifestyle.

 Worms are nature's recyclers and worm farms can be purchased from your local home and garden centre or you can build your own to start worm farming today.
 Your local home and garden centre will also stock worms to kick start your farm.